 Pearl millet is recommended for curing stomach ulcers.
 The most common cause of stomach ulcers is excess acidity in the stomach after food intake.
 Pearl millet is one of the very few foods that turn the stomach alkaline and prevents the formation of stomach ulcers or reduces the effect of ulcers.

 The high fiber content in pearl millet is also known to reduce the risk of gall stone occurrence.
 The insoluble fiber content in pearl millet reduces the production of excessive bile in our system.
-Excessive amount of bile secretion in our intestine often leads to aggravate the condition of gall stones.
+An excessive amount of bile secretion in our intestine often leads to aggravating the condition of gall stones.

 The high fiber content in Bajra relieves constipation.

-Flavonoids and Omega 3 fatty acids present in Bajra inhibits DNA scission, LDL cholesterol, liposome oxidation and proliferation of HT-29 adenocarcinoma Cells.
+Flavonoids and Omega 3 fatty acids present in Bajra inhibit DNA scission, LDL cholesterol, liposome oxidation, and proliferation of HT-29 adenocarcinoma Cells.
 Thus it helps to prevent the growth of cancer cells in the body.
 (16,17)

-During winters we look for sip for coffee or tea to beat the chills.
-Coffee or tea will definitely give you instant high but they dehydrate us within and also hinder in the absorption of many nutrients from our meal. why not eat foods that can keep you energetic and regulate your body temperature.
+During winters we look for sips for coffee or tea to beat the chills.
+Coffee or tea will definitely give you an instant high but they dehydrate us within and also hinder the absorption of many nutrients from our meal. why not eat foods that can keep you energetic and regulate your body temperature.